The quilting design needs to be marked onto the top fabric so that you can see where to stitch. This can be done in several ways:

 Using a craft knife instead means that you can leave more width to give it strength, but still draw an accurate, narrow line.

-Other methods that you might like to try are thin slivers of soap, chalk pencils or roller markers
+Other methods that you might like to try are thin slivers of soap, chalk pencils or roller markers.

 I don’t like any of the so-called disappearing pens (the purple “air erasable”, the bright blue “water erasable” or Frixion pens) – they have a nasty tendency to reappear (permanently) with temperature changes.
 So, I would NOT recommend these.
+If you must use them, make sure that you wash them out thoroughly, and avoid ironing the lines.

 Other useful pages